fat/space-tweet/README.md

 Oh crap?! something went wrong with the twitter-node dependecy??
 If that's the case, don't sweat, it's a known issue: [dumb issue](http://stackoverflow.com/questions/4407531/twitter-node-failing-to-build-node-js-npm-install-twitter-node).
 The current fix, is to manually clone the repo [here](https://github.com/patmcnally/twitter-node) into a local directory, cd into it, then run "npm install .".
 If you run into any problems with that feel free to message me.

-Next you need to get your client-side decencies (socket.io).
-To do that:

-    git submodule update --init

-This will add socket.io's magic to your public/javascript folder. awesome.

 RUNNING THIS LOCALLY
 ====================